NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/globals.md

 `globals` is a primitive that we use to define custom *global variables* in NetLogo.
-A global variable is a variable that has the same value for all the agents in the model accross all procedures.
+A global variable is a variable that has the same value for all the agents in the model across all procedures.
 You can define your custom global variables by writing  `globals` followed by brackets `[]`.